petk/php-build-system/docs/configuration.md

   Path to the sed, which can be manually overridden to the sed on the target system.
 This is only used in generated phpize (and php-config) scripts on *nix systems.

+* `PHP_CCACHE=ON|OFF`

+  Default: `ON`

+  If ccache is installed on the system it will be used for faster compilation time.
+If not found, it is not used.
+It can be explicitly turned off with this option or by setting environment variable `CCACHE_DISABLE=1`.
+A custom path to the `ccache` installation directory can be also set with the `Ccache_ROOT`.

 ## 4. Zend engine configuration